Homily (Reflection) for Wednesday of the Seventh Week of Easter (16th May, 2018) on the Gospel

 Jesus Christ is the Word of God made flesh, cf. Jn 1:14; Rev 19:13.
 As He does not belong to the world, all who received Him (the Word of God) are transformed into new creatures, cf. Jn 1:12; 2Cor 5:17; Gal 6:15; Eph 4:24; Col 3:10.
 They shall all be as He is, cf. 1Jn 3:2.
 Hence, Jesus said that those He had given the Word do not belong to the world as He does not belong to the world.

 The Word of God in question is living and active, cf. Heb 4:12.
 It is spirit and life, cf. Jn 6:63.
 Saint Paul skilfully described it as the helmet of salvation, and the sword of the Spirit, and rightly admonished all to accept it, Eph 6:17.
 But the word of God will not bring about the desired transformation unless one receives it as what it is, and also avoid any thing that will discredit it, cf. 1Thess 2:13; Tit 2:5; Lk 11:28.
-In summary, accept and live the word.
+In summary, all must accept and live the word.

 Bible Reading: 1Pt 2:1-10.
 2Pt 2:1-22.